 During the months of August and September you can witness something quite extraordinary along Taiwan’s east coast.
 For only two months, the rolling fields of Sixty Stone Mountain 六十石山 seem to be on fire and are covered with a blanket of orange tiger lilies!

-We had been trying or weeks to get there, but the Taiwanese weather gods weren’t in our favour.
-Already mid-September, the weather forecast wasn’t good either but we decided to make a go for it and booked a train to Yuli 玉里!
-It was maybe our last chance to see the daylily flowers at Sixty Stone Mountain!
+We tried for weeks to get there, but the Taiwanese weather gods weren’t in our favour.
+Already mid-September, we decided to make a go for it and booked a train to Yuli 玉里.
+It could be our last chance to see the daylily flowers at Sixty Stone Mountain!

 We stayed at a B&B in Yuli which we booked via AirBnB.
-There are other villages closer by, but if you want to hire a motorcycle or find a taxi to take you up the mountain, your best option is Yuli.
+There are other villages closer by, but if you want to hire a motorcycle or find a taxi to take you up the mountain, Yuli is your best option.

 If you follow Hwy 9 southwards, you’ll encounter a sign for 六十石山 along the road.
 However, there is also another sign that leads to a new – better, but slightly longer – road up the mountain.
 Google maps, however, still sent us up the old road and we sort of ignored the Chinese warnings we came across.
-The old route is quite steep and our motorcycle often couldn’t handle it, meaning we had to get off and push it further up the hills.
+The old route is quite steep and our motorcycle often couldn’t handle it.
+Meaning: me walking and Sander pushing the bike further up the hills.

 Suddenly something snarled at me from the side of the road!
 Now that was one very angry monkey!
-For a moment I hesitated between taking out my camera or making a run for it, but since he continued to growl, I decided on the latter! :)
+For a moment I hesitated – take out my camera or make a run for it?
+Since he continued to growl, I decided on the latter! :)

 When it was time to return to Yuli, clouds were gathering over the mountain and it started to drizzle.
-Everyone we passed, directed us to the new road, as the old road we took to go up would become slippery and thus too dangerous to descend.
+Everyone we passed, directed us towards the new road, as the one we took in the morning would be too dangerous to descend.